 • Flour: I have only tested this recipe with all-purpose flour!

 • Apples: I recommend using fuji, braeburn, honey crisp, granny smith, or gala apples for this bundt cake.
+I used a mix of honeycrisp and granny smith because I like a combo of sweet and tart!

 • Unsalted Butter: I always use unsalted butter in my recipes, that way I can control the amount of salt that is in the recipe.
 The butter is melted, but make sure it isn’t still hot when you start baking.